fischjer4/Operating-Systems-1/Adventure/README.md

 You'll write two programs that will introduce you to programming in C on UNIX based systems, and will get you familiar with reading and writing files.

 ## Overview
 This assignment is split up into two programs.
-The first program (hereafter called the "rooms program") will be contained in a file named "<STUDENT ONID USERNAME>.buildrooms.c", which when compiled with the same name (minus the extension) and run creates a series of files that hold descriptions of the in-game rooms and how the rooms are connected.
+The first program (hereafter called the "rooms program") will be contained in a file named `"<STUDENT ONID USERNAME>.buildrooms.c"`, which when compiled with the same name (minus the extension) and run creates a series of files that hold descriptions of the in-game rooms and how the rooms are connected.

-The second program (hereafter called the "game") will be called "<STUDENT ONID USERNAME>.adventure.c" and when compiled with the same name (minus the extension) and run provides an interface for playing the game using the previously generated rooms.
+The second program (hereafter called the "game") will be called `"<STUDENT ONID USERNAME>.adventure.c"` and when compiled with the same name (minus the extension) and run provides an interface for playing the game using the previously generated rooms.

 In the game, the player will begin in the "starting room" and will win the game automatically upon entering the "ending room", which causes the game to exit, displaying the path taken by the player.